Introduction to orbifolds: Geodesics and the induced length structure

 The proof that completeness implies geodesic completeness (the property in item \eqref{geodesic completeness}) is similar to the classical proof of this fact for manifolds, as indicated in \cite[Lemma 2.16]{kleiner}.
-The other equivalences follow from Cohn-Vossen's generalization of the Hopf--Rinow theorem to length spaces, the so called Hopf--Rinow--Cohn-Vossen theorem \cite{cohn}.
+The other equivalences follow from Cohn-Vossen's generalization of the Hopf--Rinow theorem to length spaces \cite{cohn}.